Sippius/Ashita-v4-addons/README.md

 - RollTracker - Ashita v3 RollTracker by Daniel_H ported to Ashita v4.
 - skillchains - Ashita v3 skillchains by Ivaar ported to Ashita v4.
 Added 'pos' command for setting position.
   -  Not 100% stable.
 Crashes sometimes
-  -  Believed to have a bug related to SCH spells, but not confirmed